kibshh/kibshh/README.md

 🌱 Currently, I'm honing my skills in embedded programming.

-🚀 I’m open to collaborating on exciting Embedded Systems and IoT projects, as well as any projects involving C++, C, or Python.
+🚀 I’m open to collaborating on exciting Embedded Systems and IoT projects, as well as any projects involving C++, C, Python or Go.

 📫 Reach me at sasic.mihajlo25@gmail.com.